 Q7: What challenges do companies face during AI deployment?

 Ans: Some common challenges include insufficient data quality, poor integration with existing systems, lack of clear ownership, and unreliable infrastructure.
+These are common issues in AI deployment challenges in enterprises.
 To resolve this, I ensure strong coordination between AI teams, data engineering teams, and platform teams.
 Automation and monitoring tools also help maintain stability.

-Q8: How do you measure success of an AI project after deployment?
+Q8: How do you measure the success of an AI project after deployment?

 Ans: I define KPIs such as accuracy, performance improvements, financial impact, operational efficiency, and user acceptance.
+This is part of an AI performance measurement and monitoring strategy.
 Continuous monitoring ensures the model stays relevant over time.

 AI Management Strategy and Decision Making